 What is the function of these scripts?

-Upon completion of a given year during the cloud-locked experiment, a batch script (“adjustCloudRun”) is called that redefines symbolic links for the next year of simulation and, if desired, shuffles the cloud data into the “staging area”.
+Upon completion of a given year during the cloud-locked experiment, a python batch script (“adjustCloudRun”) is called that prepares the prescribed cloud data for the next year of simulation and, if desired, shuffles the cloud data into the “staging area”.
 It does so by calling an NCL script called sequenceCloudData.ncl.

 If shuffling, sequenceCloudData.ncl randomly sequences prescribed cloud fields immediately after the completion of the CESM batch job, i.e., 1 year of cloud locking simulation.
-This "post-run" python script is not parallelized and requires over 1 hour of run time on a single Cheyenne login node.
+This "post-run" python script is not parallelized and requires over 1 hour of run time on a single Cheyenne node.

-If the user decides to prescribe clouds in sequence, this script will simply redefine the dates of the clouds in the staging area such that they contain the date corresponding to the upcoming year in the simulation.
+If the user decides to prescribe clouds in sequence, this script will simply redefine the dates within the prescribed-cloud files in the staging area such that they contain the date corresponding to the upcoming year in the simulation.

 Because the post-run script handles the resubmission of subsequent CESM batch jobs, the next CESM batch job will not be submitted until the post-run script successfully completes.
 This post-run script setup is modeled after the short-term archive script used to organize CESM output.
 Special thanks to Jim Edwards of NCAR's software engineering group!